 Constructive Dismissal Guide

-If you are unhappy with the way you are being treated at work and feel that your situation is no longer tenable, we can help.
+If you are unhappy with the way you are being treated at work and feel that your situation is no longer tenable, our constructive dismissal solicitors can help.

 Can I bring a constructive dismissal claim?

-II. have two or more years’ continuous service – there are limited exceptions to this requirement, for example where the fundamental breach by your employer is linked to your maternity or whistleblowing.
+Have two or more years’ continuous service – there are limited exceptions to this requirement, for example, if the fundamental breach by your employer is linked to maternity leave, discrimination and/or whistleblowing.

-There is no exhaustive list of behaviour but it can include breach of an express or implied term of your employment contract.
+There is no exhaustive list of behaviour, but it includes breaches of an express or implied term of your employment contract.

 - Reducing your pay or withdrawing a contractual benefit;